haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Assistant Professor of Bioengineering <br>
 Office: Forbes Tower 5063<br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
-Office Hours: 1 hour for drop in, time TBA.
-By appointment.
-Also see the "Discussion Forum" section below.<br>
+Office Hours: There will one open hour for drop in discussion via Zoom (time and Zoom link TBA).
+In addition, office hourse are available by appointment.
+Also, see the "Discussion
+Forum" section below.<br>